victormeloasm/AESCrypt/README.md

 - **Cross-Platform Compatibility**:
   - Functions seamlessly across various operating systems, allowing users to encrypt and decrypt files regardless of their platform.

+- **Secure Memory Clearing Feature**
+- In order to enhance security, AESCrypt 3.5 Argon implements a feature that ensures sensitive information, such as passwords, is securely cleared from memory after use.
+This helps prevent unauthorized access to sensitive data that may linger in memory.

+Implementation Details:
+Memory Clearing: After the encryption or decryption process, the password is converted into a byte array.
+This allows direct manipulation of the memory.

+Using ctypes: The ctypes library is utilized to access the memory address of the password byte array and overwrite it with zeros.
+This effectively removes the original password from memory.

+Functionality: The memory clearing function is called in the finally block of the perform_action function, ensuring that the memory is cleared regardless of whether the operation was successful or encountered an error.

 ## License